techidaily/site-win11-tips/source/_posts/accessing-windows-component-services-interface-quickly.md

 ## 5\.
 Open the Component Services Tool Using the Control Panel

- In most cases, the Control Panel is used for[troubleshooting a faulty Windows PC](https://www.makeuseof.com/how-to-troubleshoot-faulty-windows-pc/) or configuring PC settings.
+ In most cases, the Control Panel is used for [troubleshooting a faulty Windows PC](https://www.makeuseof.com/how-to-troubleshoot-faulty-windows-pc/) or configuring PC settings.
 Well, the good news is that you can also use this tool to open various apps on your Windows device.

  Here are the steps for accessing the Component Services tool using the Control Panel: